hsf-training/analysis-essentials/shell-extras/shell2.md

 We already saw how to chain commands together, for example using the pipe to redirect the output of a command to a file or to feed it to another command.

-`Exercise (5 min)`: Save in a file the lines containing the word “force” searching for them in all the files in the `Material/StarWars` folder.
+`Exercise (5 min)`: Save in a file the lines containing the word "force" searching for them in all the files in the `Material/StarWars` folder.

 Solution:

 ```
 files=`ls StarWars/*.txt`
-for file in $files; do grep —color -w “force” $file >> Sentences.dat; done
+for file in $files; do grep —color -w "force" $file >> Sentences.dat; done
 ```

 `Exercise (5 min):` Now do the same, but searching for a string provided by the user.